Amador County, California: In popular culture

 "The Luck of Roaring Camp" is a short story by American author Bret Harte.
 It was first published in the August 1868 issue of the Overland Monthly and helped push Harte to international prominence.
 Harte lived in this area during his "Gold Rush" period, and possibly based the story in a mining camp on the Mokelumne River.

 The Gold Rush rock music festival took place at Lake Amador on October 4, 1969.
 Performers included Ike & Tina Turner, Santana, Bo Diddley, Albert Collins, and Taj Mahal.

-In the 1993 movie Homeward Bound: The Incredible Journey, a map of Amador County is shown, as well as many other California counties.